 The bill specifies that if a person has been charged with a violation of the current drug trafficking statute (the version of R.C.
-2925.03 in effect prior to the bill's effective date) allegedly committed prior to the bill's effective date, all of the following apply:14
+2925.03 in effect prior to the bill's effective date) allegedly committed prior to the bill's effective date, all of the following apply:10

 - 1. The conduct constituting the violation must be considered for purposes of (2) and (3), below, to be a violation of the bill's aggravated trafficking, major trafficking, or trafficking statute (R.C.
 2925.03, 2925.031, and 2925.032 under the bill), whichever would apply to that conduct if it were committed on or after the bill's effective date. - 2.
-If the charges are pending on the bill's effective date, the bill's aggravated trafficking, major trafficking, or trafficking statute, whichever would apply to the conduct constituting the violation, including the sentencing provisions under those statutes, applies with respect to the charges. - 3.
-If the person has been convicted of the violation and the penalty, forfeiture, or punishment for the violation that includes the conduct has not been imposed as of the bill's effective date, both of the following apply: (i) if the penalty, forfeiture, or punishment for the violation, as set forth in the bill's aggravated trafficking, major trafficking, or trafficking statute, is a reduction of the penalty, forfeiture, or punishment for the violation that applied under the current drug trafficking statute, the penalty, forfeiture, or punishment for the violation must be imposed according to the bill's aggravated trafficking, major trafficking, or trafficking, or trafficking, or trafficking, the penalty, forfeiture, or punishment for the violation must be imposed according to the bill's aggravated trafficking, major trafficking, or trafficking statute, whichever is applicable regarding the conduct, and (ii) if clause (3)(i), above, does not apply, the penalty, forfeiture, or punishment for the violation must be imposed according to the current drug trafficking statute.
+If the charges are pending on the bill's effective date, the bill's aggravated trafficking, major trafficking, or trafficking statute, whichever would apply to the conduct constituting the violation, including the sentencing provisions under those statutes, applies with respect to the charges.

-14 R.C.
+10 R.C.
 2925.03(S).